 Because two out of three diabetics will be diagnosed with cardiovascular disease, Arkansas Heart Hospital has developed a program designed to provide education and aid in diabetes management for our cardiovascular patients.

-Our staff is committed to providing care based upon the most recent guidelines issued by the American Diabetes Association and the American College of Endocrinology.
+Our staff is committed to providing care and diabetes management support based upon the most recent guidelines issued by the American Diabetes Association and the American College of Endocrinology.
 The Diabetes Education Program is designed to provide our diabetic patients with the tools they will need to effectively manage their diabetes and improve their cardiovascular health.

 We have a full time R.N., who is a certified diabetic educator, dedicated to our Diabetes Education Program.